Netcentric/aem-replication-metadata-validator/README.md

 # Overview

 Validates that FileVault content packages contain replication metadata (`cq:lastReplicationAction` and optionally `cq:lastReplicated`/`cq:lastPublished` properties) in certain nodes.
-The last action must have value `Activate` and the value of the `cq:lastReplicated`/`cq:lastPublished` property must be newer than the last modification date property of the node (if both are not set, the last replication date is assumed to be newer than the last modification).
+The last action must have value `Activate` and the value of the `cq:lastReplicated`/`cq:lastPublished` property must be newer than the last modification date property of the node (the last modification date is optional, but the last replication date is mandatory).
 This is important for all content packages which are installed on both Author and Publish to make the Author instance aware of the fact that the according page/resource is already active in the latest version.
 AEM Author checks for outdated and non-published references via implementations of [`com.adobe.granite.references.ReferenceProvider`][4].
 Every reference which is not detected as published in the most recent version (i.e. has missing/incorrect metadata) will be [selected for activation along with the referencing page][aem-publish] which is *unnecessary* for nodes already existing on the publish *and often fails* due to missing permissions of the user.
 In the worst case such references block the replication queue (for immutable references below `/apps` in AEM as a Cloud Service).